 1. Lafayette Place Campground, Franconia Notch State Park

 Nestled in the epicenter of a glacially carved mountain pass or notch, Lafayette Place Campground is the perfect base for exploring all things New Hampshire.
 Whether you’re pitching a tent, pulling a travel trailer, or camping out of your RV, this campground has plenty of space for everyone.

-From the campground, you can hike the Appalachian Trail, explore the Flume Gorge, or swim in Echo Lake.
+From the campground, you can hike the Appalachian Trail or Pemi Loop, explore the Flume Gorge, or swim in Echo Lake.
 Take North America’s first-ever cable car, the Cannon Mountain Aerial Tramway, to the top of Cannon Mountain, or check out the unique New England Ski Museum.

 The campground also offers free interpretive nature programs for all ages to learn about the area’s natural environment, so your trip can be an educational experience, too.